- Location: Senegal - Dakar

 All participants go through 1 week of orientation, 7 weeks of coursework in Dakar, 6 weeks of internship or research project, and 1 week of a final seminar.

 Course taken with other MSID students.
-Internship or research project will be with an organization engaged in grassroots work related to your chosen international development theme.
+The internship or research project will be with an organization engaged in grassroots work related to your chosen international development theme.

 You are required to take 16 credits for fall or spring semester.
 Add 4 credits for optional French language pre-session.